Oleh Shyriaiev: Kursk operation

 Since August 6, 2024, the 225th Separate Assault Battalion has been participating in battles in the Kursk region, Russia.

 Clashes with North Korean soldiers

 In early February 2025, the first combat clashes between the 225th SAR under the command of Shyriaiev and the North Korean army in the Kursk region took place.
 According to Shyriaiev in a commentary to CNN, as of the second half of March 2025, the 225th SAR in the Kursk region had a "normal tactical position."

+Allegations of shooting retreating soldiers

+On 30 July 2026, Ukrainian investigative outlet Texty reported that they had received a voice message from members of the 225th SAR, in which Shyriaiev allegedly ordered the shooting of retreating troops in a voice message to the unit during the Kursk campaign, stating that "There is only a specific request over the radio: 'permission to move.'
+Everything else is the enemy.
+Anything that's moving is the enemy.
+Anyone fleeing their positions is a deserter — and they're the enemy too.
+Stick to this rule."
+In response, Shyriaiev claimed that he was referring to Russian infiltrators disguised as Ukrainian soldiers.

 Awards and recognition

 Shyriaiev was awarded the Hero of Ukraine title and Gold Star in recognition of his contributions during the Russian invasion of Ukraine.
 He also received the Order for Courage (3rd class) in 2022, the Order of Bohdan Khmelnytsky (3rd class) in 2023, and the Order of Danylo Halytsky in 2024.

 Additionally, he has received the Medal For Military Service to Ukraine, an award from the President of Ukraine.
 He also received the Jubilee Medal (“25 Years of Ukraine's Independence”) and The Cross of Honor medal of the Ministry of Defense of Ukraine in 2024.